connorshea/ouija-bot/README.md

 Only messages that follow these rules will be allowed:
 - The message must be one of the following:
 	- Only one character long
-	- “Space” - These are replaced with a space character in the final string.
+	- `Space` - These are replaced with a space character in the final string.
-	- “Goodbye” - This attempts to end the game.
+	- `Goodbye` - This attempts to end the game.
 - Single character messages must be one of the following:
 	- Any Latin characters of the alphabet, uppercase or lowercase.
 	- Any numbers 0-9.